Three97/jasonfedler.com/updates.md

 ## Update colors

-Use the [Coolor.co](https://coolors.co/generate) site to get a color palette.
+Use the [Coolor.co](https://coolors.co/generate) site to help generate a color palette.

 There are a couple color palettes for season changes or whatever.
 Creating a new one just means including all the variables present in one of the existing `_{season}Colors.scss` files and updating the HEX values of the colors therein.
 If creating a new file, be sure to update [styles.scss](./scss/styles.scss) and make sure its _before_ the `_variables` import.